Exchange and completion - First time buyer

 Completion day checklist: Steps before, during and after you move.

 Completion day marks the legal transfer of ownership - when funds are sent, keys are released, and you can move in.
-This completion day checklist breaks down the key steps you and your conveyancer and you need to complete before, during and after the move.
+This completion day checklist breaks down the key steps you and your conveyancer need to complete before, during and after the move.

 Before completion day: